 By granting access to this permission, there’s no need to open Jira, search for an issue or assign it to a person – all of that can be done in a few clicks, directly in Slack.

-A new granular model for Slack permissions
+A granular model for Slack permissions

-As an admin or app manager, this should make the process of approving and restricting apps more transparent and specific, so it’s easier to evaluate apps for permissions that don’t meet your security standards and swiftly approve ones that are compliant.
+App developers use a granular permissions model, requesting permissions that map back to the app’s functionality.
+This reduces the app’s security footprint and makes the process of approving and restricting apps more transparent and specific, so it’s easier to evaluate apps for permissions that don’t meet your security standards and swiftly approve ones that are compliant.

 Reviewing an app’s security details